The World Press Photo Exhibition 2024 celebrates the best of photojournalism

 The annual photo contest exhibition encourages the public to reflect on global challenges and to recognize the power of photojournalism

 The exhibition presents us with photos from all around the globe depicting different hardships and cultural and societal problems.
 The photography raises awareness on current humanitarian issues with images that will stay with you long after you leave the exhibition.
-From dementia to racism, from political instability to the conflict in Ukraine, these thought-provoking images create a lasting impression on viewers, leading them to utmost empathy.
+These thought-provoking images create a lasting impression on viewers, leading them to utmost empathy.

 The World Press Photo Contest celebrates photojournalists from all over the world, with various backgrounds and experiences.
 The exhibit itself has an easy-to-follow layout with each submission having an information page next to the photos.
 Photos are placed on a clean white wall so as to not draw attention away from the pieces.